Makeup of Donald Trump

 From left to right, top to bottom: Trump in 1985, 2011, 2020, and 2025.

 The use of makeup and cosmetics by Donald Trump, the 45th and 47th president of the United States, has been a subject of media coverage since before his entry into electoral politics.
 He has been reported to apply his own makeup.
 Suggestions that his hue results from bronzers, self-tanning agents, or tanning devices, have been disputed by White House aides and associates.
 Trump has publicly complained about appearing "yellow or orange" on television.
-The topic has been analyzed with reference to Trump's broader public image and his attention to presentation during his presidencies.

 Background

 Since before the first presidency of Donald Trump, discussion and media scrutiny has focused on Trump's grooming and hygiene habits.
 Fast Company observed that Trump's familiar hue was present as far back as his television series The Apprentice, which aired from 2004 to 2017.
-It was reported he appeared more natural until 2012 outside of broadcast appearances, closer to his natural Scottish and German heritage.
+It was reported he appeared more natural until 2012 outside of broadcast appearances, closer to the natural pale complexion of his Scottish and German heritage.

 In 2019, The New York Times referred to Trump's coloration as a "conspicuously sun-kissed glow", and that "the president's vibrant hue is so consistently present and meticulously maintained that it was a culturally embedded representation of him long before he entered politics".
 Some White House staff have stated his coloration was the result of "good genes".

 Trump has complained he appears "yellow or orange" on screens.
 The White House lighting levels were reduced during Trump's occupancy, as he prefers natural light for his presentation.
 Trump has directed lighting changes at White House events to appear less orange.

 Trump's "beauty routine" has been described as "secretive".
 Some reports claim Trump personally manages his own hair and makeup.